evanw/esbuild/README.md

   --main-fields=...
 Override the main file order in package.json
                             (default "browser,module,main" when platform is
-                            browser and "main,module" when platform is node) --color=...
+                            browser and "main,module" when platform is node) --public-path=...
+Set the base URL for the "file" loader --color=...
 Force use of color terminal escapes (true | false)

 Examples: